embecosm/esp7-rsp-proxy/README.md

 		    Embecosm GNU Debugger Proxy RSP Server
 		    ======================================

-$Id$

-ABOUT
+About
 =====

-This is a proxy RSP server.
+This is a proxy Remote Serial Protocol server.
 It allows GDB clients to test their capability of reading and writing registers and memory over RSP.

-INSTALLATION
+Installation
 ============

 Standard GNU installation instructions apply.
 See the file INSTALL for details.

-COPYING
+Copying
 =======

 This software is licensed under the GNU General Public License (GPL).
 Full